Scrap lead batteries recycled to new raw material

 Boliden Bergsöe recycles lead scrap, including four million waste lead-acid car batteries, from the Nordic region each year.
 Around 60 percent of the produced lead is sold to the battery industry in Europe.

 "Our lead smelter Bergsöe helps to recycle a finite resource that is crucial to modern society, but which can be highly toxic if not correctly managed during smelting and recycling.
-At Bergsöe, we constantly refine our state-of-the-art systems to further minimise air emissions and water discharge," says Peter Carlsson, General Manager at Boliden Bergsöe.
+At Bergsöe, we constantly refine our state-of-the-art systems to further minimise air emissions and water discharge," says Fredrik Kanth, General Manager at Boliden Bergsöe.

 Minimising environmental impacts